prendradjaja/advent-of-code-2024/README.md

 Day 10: [10a] [10b]
 - Splitting a program into multiple files
 - My own `vector.h` and `grid.h`
+- Reading a file character-by-character into a 2D grid

 Day 14: [14a]
 - My own `consume()` and `consume_int()`